sajith/pce/README.md

 - nodes: Number of nodes in the graph
 - p: Probability of link creation
 - max_latency: Used for testing the heuristic sorting method.
-Can be set to 99999 for regular toplogy.
+Can be set to 99999 for regular topology.
 - bwlimit: Remove any link that is lower than this bwlimit.
 There is connectivity check before the final creation of the topology, new topology will be created if the current one is not connected.

 Formualtion: